Delta Beta Tau: History

 The fraternity was founded and organized by Dharma Bum Temple, an American Buddhist temple near SDSU for which the fraternity based the letters of its name off of.
 The co-founder of the temple, Jeffrey Zlotnik, was in Beta Theta Pi in college and suggested creating a Buddhist fraternity as a way to find a way to instill college students with Buddhist principles that would follow them throughout college and for the rest of their lives.
 Dharma Bum Temple chose SDSU to build the first chapter of the fraternity because it already had a strong presence on the campus from running an SDSU meditation club called "The Aztec Dharma Bums".

 There was originally plans to create one Buddhist fraternity and one Buddhist sorority, but it was eventually decided to create one co-ed fraternity.

-In 2017, the fraternity announced plans to start another chapter at University of California, San Diego (UCSD) as well.
+In 2017, the fraternity announced plans to start another chapter at University of California, San Diego as well.

+Symbols

+The fraternity's motto is "For the Benefit of Others".
+Its colors are red and black.